ecobird-ugent/Copilot-guidelines/README.md

-# Ctrl-ImpAct-copilot-roadmap
+# CoBE-copilot-guidelines
-Roadmap for the co-pilot system of the Ctrl-ImpAct lab
+Practical guidelines for the co-pilot system (using GitHub)